digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/post/postdoc_offer/index.md

 authors: [allard_pierre-marie]
 ---

-A postdoctoral researcher position is available at the COMMONS Lab in the Department of Biology at the University of Fribourg, Switzerland.
+A postdoctoral researcher position is available at the [COMMONS Lab](https://www.unifr.ch/bio/en/groups/allard/) in the Department of Biology at the [University of Fribourg](https://www.unifr.ch/home/en/), Switzerland.
 The candidate will develop and implement computational solutions to establish and manage a Knowledge Graph documenting the chemodiversity of living systems using both untargeted metabolomics data and semantic web technologies.

 <!--more-->

-# Postdoctoral researcher position: Knowledge Management in the Digital Botanical Gardens Initiative

-A postdoctoral researcher position is available at the [COMMONS Lab](https://www.unifr.ch/bio/en/groups/allard/) in the Department of Biology at the [University of Fribourg](https://www.unifr.ch/home/en/), Switzerland.
-The candidate will develop and implement computational solutions to establish and manage a Knowledge Graph documenting the chemodiversity of living systems using both untargeted metabolomics data and semantic web technologies.

 ## Project Background